en0/rpos/README.md

 - [ ] Kernel will EXEC from boot-time args.
 The intention is the in-ram-disk path to the shell.
 - [ ] Kernel will facilitate EXECs at runtime but will always fall back to the shell specified in the boot arguments.
 - [ ] Kernel EXEC will expect a staticly linked ELF executable.

+## Known Issues To Fix
+- [ ] END flag is not pointing to the correct spot in ram.

 Example: